PyLops/pylops/MIGRATION_V1_V2.md

 ### Signal processing
 - `dims_fft` in the FFT operators is deprecated in favor of `dimsd`.
 - `fftshift` in the FFT operators is deprecated in favor of `ifftshift_before`.
+- `design` in the Patch and Sliding operators is deprecated.
+Users are now provided with a set of routines named ``*design`` to be used prior to creating the operator to design it (identify the number of windows given the data size and window parameters.

 ### Wave-equation processing
 - The optional arguments ``fast``, ``transpose``, and ``dtype`` have been deprecated in ``pylops.waveeqprocessing.mdd.MDC``.